 As with most countries in the former Eastern Bloc, Hungary moved from a socialist economy to a market economy in the early 1990s, and it's been a member of the EU since 2004.

 Hungary’s main industries include mining, construction materials, electronics, pharmaceuticals, textiles and motor vehicles.
-The capital, Budapest, is the commercial centre of Hungary, with many multinational companies having offices in the city, including IBM, Pfizer, Ericsson and Microsoft.
+The capital, Budapest, is the commercial centre of Hungary, and many multinational companies have offices in the city, including IBM, Pfizer, Ericsson and Microsoft.
 The city is also a central hub of innovation and research as home to the headquarters of the European Institute of Innovation and Technology.

 Business hours are usually between 9am and 5pm, Monday to Friday.
 It is not unusual for Hungarians to work overtime and not take a lunch break.
 Most Hungarians take holidays during the summer months of July and August, so it’s best to avoid scheduling important meetings during these months.